Gingerbread house: Guinness World records

 A full-scale gingerbread house as a Christmas decoration in Stockholm, 2009 (It was made of 294 kg flour, 92 kg margarine, 100.4 kg sugar, 66.3 L Golden syrup, 2.2 kg each of cinnamon, cloves, ginger and 3.7 kg baking powder.)

 In 2013, a group in Bryan, Texas, US, broke the Guinness World Record set the previous year for the largest gingerbread house, with a 2520 sqft edible-walled house in aid of a hospital trauma centre.
 The gingerbread house had an estimated calorific value exceeding 35.8 million and ingredients included 2925 lb of brown sugar, 1800 lb of butter, 7,200 eggs and 7200 lb of general purpose flour.
+As of 2025, this record was since broken by a 44,838 cubic foot gingerbread house modeled after Home Alone.

 The executive sous-chef at the New York Marriott Marquis hotel, Jon Lovitch, broke the record for the largest gingerbread village with 135 residential and 22 commercial buildings, and cable cars and a train also made of gingerbread.
 It was displayed at the New York Hall of Science.
 Another contender from Bergen, Norway made a gingerbread town called Pepperkakebyen.